jinghuazhao/software-notes/FUSION/README.md

 # FUSION

-This section is similar to http://gusevlab.org/projects/fusion/ but relatively simple.
+This section is similar to description at http://gusevlab.org/projects/fusion/ but is likely simpler.
 To install we do,
 ```bash
 # Software
 git clone https://github.com/gusevlab/fusion_twas